StefanScott/UrWeb-crudWidgetTxn1/README.md

 (a) If I want `Widget` to return a `<select>` tag containing `<option>` tags, this requires doing a "transaction" to read the database - so it seems that it will be necessary for `Widget` to return a "transactional" type.

-(b) The working, non-meta-programming example ColorSize demonstrates that it is indeed possible to insert something of type `transaction xml` inside something of type `transaction form`.
+(b) The working, non-meta-programming example [UrWeb-colorSize](https://github.com/StefanScott/UrWeb-colorSize) demonstrates that it is indeed possible to insert something of type `transaction xml` inside something of type `transaction form`.

-(c) Due to the complexity of the higher-order types in the Crud1 demo, I would like to perform a "surgical" or "extremely limited" extension - changing a *little* of it as possible, so as to be able to continue to use most of the existing, correct code (which involves several higher-order functions that would be very difficult for me to correctly define "from scratch"!)
+(c) Due to the complexity of the higher-order types in the Crud1 demo, I would like to perform a "surgical" or "extremely limited" extension - changing as *little* of Crud1 as possible, so as to be able to leverage most of the existing, correct code (which involves several higher-order functions that would be very difficult for me to correctly define "from scratch"!)

 Thanks for any help!